Atmospheric entry: Real (non-equilibrium) gas model

 A non-equilibrium real gas model is the most accurate model of a shock layer's gas physics, but is more difficult to solve than an equilibrium model.
 The simplest non-equilibrium model is the Lighthill-Freeman model developed in 1958.
 The Lighthill-Freeman model initially assumes a gas made up of a single diatomic species susceptible to only one chemical formula and its reverse; e.g., N2 = N + N and N + N = N2 (dissociation and recombination).
-Because of its simplicity, the Lighthill-Freeman model is a useful pedagogical tool, but is unfortunately too simple for modelling non-equilibrium air.
+Because of its simplicity, the Lighthill-Freeman model is a useful pedagogical tool, but is too simple for modelling non-equilibrium air.
 Air is typically assumed to have a mole fraction composition of 0.7812 molecular nitrogen, 0.2095 molecular oxygen and 0.0093 argon.
 The simplest real gas model for air is the five species model, which is based upon N2, O2, NO, N, and O. The five species model assumes no ionization and ignores trace species like carbon dioxide.

 When running a Gibbs free energy equilibrium program, the iterative process from the originally specified molecular composition to the final calculated equilibrium composition is essentially random and not time accurate.
 With a non-equilibrium program, the computation process is time accurate and follows a solution path dictated by chemical and reaction rate formulas.
 The five species model has 17 chemical formulas (34 when counting reverse formulas).
 The Lighthill-Freeman model is based upon a single ordinary differential equation and one algebraic equation.
 The five species model is based upon 5 ordinary differential equations and 17 algebraic equations.
 Because the 5 ordinary differential equations are tightly coupled, the system is numerically "stiff" and difficult to solve.
 The five species model is only usable for entry from low Earth orbit where entry velocity is approximately 7.8 km/s.
 For lunar return entry of 11 km/s, the shock layer contains a significant amount of ionized nitrogen and oxygen.
 The five-species model is no longer accurate and a twelve-species model must be used instead.